HarveyAland/auzre-monitoring-remediation/README.md

 This test validates that the automated remediation workflow functions as intended across detection, routing, execution, and visualization layers — fully closing the loop from alert to resolution.

+## 🏁 Conclusion

+This project demonstrates a complete **Azure monitoring and auto-remediation pipeline**, integrating **infrastructure as code (Bicep)**, **alert-driven automation**, and **real-time visualization** with Grafana.

+By combining multiple Azure services — Monitor, Logic Apps, Automation, and Log Analytics — the solution delivers **proactive detection, self-healing, and observability** across hybrid workloads.

+It not only highlights my ability to design and build scalable monitoring systems, but also reflects real-world operations principles such as **MTTD/MTTR reduction**, **alert correlation**, and **cross-platform automation**.

+In short, this lab bridges the gap between theory and production — a self-healing, insight-driven Azure environment built entirely from scratch.